-Belfast is famous for its Street Art and there are hundreds of tours that will show you the murals of the conflict.
-But what about now?
-Where has this tradition of painting on our walls led us?
+Belfast is famous for its Street Art; images showing the murals of the conflict have flashed across TV screens worldwide for decades.
+But where has this tradition of painting on our walls led us?

-Tickets for all the above are on sale now via the Black Box website.
+Tickets on sale now via the Black Box website.

 The Faculty is for people who want to keep learning.
 It’s a loose umbrella of events and courses for people who want to expand their horizons and learn new skills.
 Our new partnership with Blick Studios and Infinite Jest is only a few months old but most of our events are selling out.
 It seems that just because you’ve left school doesn’t mean you lot want to stop learning.
 We won’t give you a certificate or letters after your name but you will be better at something or know more about something and for most people that’s enough.

 Are you a fan of the flourish, a sucker for sleight of hand or dazzled by the discovery of the disappeared?

 At the core of Seedbed’s creative output is our regular events.
 Midweek Magic was our first and remains one of most popular and enduring

 Hit the North Street Art Festival was established by Seedhead Arts and the Community Arts Partnership in 2013 as a response to vacant space along North Street and to transform the streets of the Cathedral Quarter.
 It has become one of the biggest street art festivals in Ireland and attracts artists from across Europe.

 Details for Hit the North 2018 are coming soon.

 Since November 2012 Seedhead Arts has been running and developing Real Sketchy, a open live sketching event taking place in a bar environment.
 Over the years it’s developed from something that was largely populated by artists to being somewhere that anyone can have a wee sketch and a laugh over a few pints.